MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_06_vibe_coding_prototype_ecommerce_app.md

     Here's a description of the user interface:

-    - The Products page should display a list of products with basic information such as product name, price per unit, and image (an emoji).
+    - The Products page should display a list of products with basic information such as product name, price per unit, and an image (an emoji).
 The Products page should also provide a way to select a desired quantity of a product and an option to add selected items to the shopping cart.
     - The ProductDetails page should display detailed information about a product when the product is selected from the Products page.
 The ProductDetails page should display the product name, a description of the product, the price per unit, and an image (an emoji) representing the product.
 The ProductDetails page should also provide a way to navigate back to the Products page.
     - The ShoppingCart page should display the list of products added to the cart.
 The list should include the product name, quantity, and total price for that product.
 The ShoppingCart page should also provide a way to update the quantity of each product that's in the cart, and an option to remove products from the cart.
     - The Checkout page should display a summary of the products being purchased, including product name, quantity, and price.
 The total price should be clearly displayed along with the option to "Process Order".